srikomm/srikomm.github.io/docs/_posts/2025-02-23-Home Loan transfer experience.md

 - Monthly reducing average
 - Prepayment would require a visit to the branch and would require proof of funds

-I wanted to transfer my home loan from LICHFL to SBI

 ## Initial talks with SBI

 After going through reddit and my personal experience, I wanted to go with SBI for the loan transfer even though there were few